Treehouse of Horror XI: Plot

 The opening sequence is done as a parody of The Munsters, with Homer as Herman, Marge as Lily, Lisa as Marilyn, Bart as Eddie and Grampa as Grandpa Munster.
 Meanwhile, at the front of their mansion, an angry mob of townspeople attack the Munster Simpsons.
-They stab Marge and Grampa in the chest with stakes, set Homer on fire, and activate a bear trap on Bart's head, leaving Lisa unharmed; she then walks away from the scene while whistling, pretending as if she was never there with no connection of the monstrous family.
+They stab Marge and Grampa in the chest with stakes, set Homer on fire, and activate a bear trap on Bart's head, leaving Lisa unharmed; she then walks away from the scene while whistling, pretending that she had no connection to the monstrous family.

-G-G-Ghost D-D-Dad
+"G-G-Ghost D-D-Dad"

-In a parody of Ghost Dad, Homer's horoscope says he will die today.
+Homer's horoscope says he will die that day.
 He dismisses it and leaves for work, narrowly escaping death several times on the way there.
 He is still alive at the end of the day, but is finally killed by a piece of broccoli.

 In Heaven, St. Peter informs Homer that he had not done a good deed in his life, and must perform one within 24 hours before he can officially be let into Heaven, although this is reduced to 23 hours when he re-eats the broccoli that killed him and re-dies.
 Over the next 24 hours, Homer tries to do good deeds, such as saving Bart from being bullied by Nelson and helping Principal Skinner's mother, Agnes across the street, which ends up with him dropping her to her death and Homer defending his actions by stating that she was "going to be the next Hitler".
 With only one minute left, Homer saves a woman's baby in a runaway stroller.
 Confident, he returns to St. Peter with news of his good deed.
 Unfortunately, St. Peter did not see Homer perform his good deed as he distracted himself by reading a newspaper.
 Homer is then sent to Hell, where Satan puts Homer in a headlock and gives him a noogie for all eternity.
 Homer screams in pain, but Satan tells him to be quiet as he will "wake up John Wayne", who has already woken up for his day in Hell.